adoriasoft/cosmos-sdk/docs/architecture/adr-038-admin-module.md

 ## Abstract

 This ADR proposes a new module - admin module, that adds simplified governance workflow with authority-based proposal acceptance.
-A new role is added - an admin.
-An admin will be capable of:
+A new role is added - administrator.
+Admins will be capable of:
-- submitting a proposal, that will automatically be accepted;
+- submitting a proposal that will automatically be accepted;
 - add/remove other admins;

 ## Context

 The current proposal workflow is based on a concept of validators (token holders) who vote to accept/reject a proposal.
-The tallying of those votes is based on the voting power (stake-based voting) of voted validators and their delegators.
+The tallying of those votes is based on the voting power (stake-based voting) of validators and their delegators.
 This stake-based multi-step approach provides a high level of security necessary for mainnets.

-However, in testnets there's a strong need for simple testing of new features.
-The specifics of testnets - often updates with new features that need to be well tested.
+However, the specifics of testnets - often updates with new features that need to be well tested.

-Almost every feature and every scenario requires some proposals to be accepted.
-For example, changing a test account’s balance (thanks to blockchain technology) is not as easy as changing some number in a bank database.
+Almost every feature and every scenario require some proposals to be accepted.
+For example, changing a test account's balance (thanks to blockchain technology) is not as easy as changing some number in a bank database.
 Any modification of a blockchain state requires a full proposal workflow with the majority of stakeholders to participate in voting.
-The situation is even more complicated - in testnet there’s no motivation for users to participate in voting/governance.
-Full governance process is too long, so it slows down the testing, it slows down the delivery of new features.
+The situation is even more complicated in testnet - there's no motivation for users to participate in voting/governance.
+The full governance process is too long, so it slows down testing and the delivery of new features.

 ## Decision

 We propose to create an admin module with simplified governance functionality.
-Admin module should allow to submit proposals (that are automatically accepted after authorising Proposer ID) and to manage list of admins.
+Admin module allows submitting proposals that are automatically accepted after verifying the Proposer ID, and managing the list of admins.

 Admin module `Msg` and `Query` services will have the following interface:
 ```
 type MsgService interface {
-    // SubmitProposal defines a method to create new proposal given a content.
+    // SubmitProposal defines a method to create new proposal with a given content.
     SubmitProposal(context.Context, *MsgSubmitProposal) (*MsgSenMsgSubmitProposalResponsedResponse, error)

-    // AddAdmin defines a method to add new admin
+    // AddAdmin defines a method to add a new admin
     AddAdmin(context.Context, *MsgAddAdmin) error

     // DeleteAdmin defines a method to delete an admin